chrisjackr/PureGym_Project/README.md

 4. **mplwidget.py** - Used by the main script to display the graph
 5. **PureGymFunctions.py** - Auxilary functions imported into the main script

-To run, save all files in the same folder in your prefered directory and run PureGymGUI.py file.\
+To run, save all files in the same folder in your prefered directory and run PureGymGUI.py\
-Some modules may need importing:
+Some modules may need installing:
  - pyqt5
  - matplotlib